devmaximilian/Statistics/README.md

     }
 ```

-Retrieve filtered statistics by a given subject.
+Retrieve filtered statistics by a given subject 📊

 ```swift
 // Get table (population by region, only total population)